binance-cloud/binance-oracle/README.md

 ```
 ## Import contracts to solidity

-After installation, for instance if you like to import the 'FeedRegistryInterface' contract, you can do so by running the following command:
+After installation, for instance if you like to import the 'FeedRegistryInterface' contract, you can do so as follows:

 ```solidity
 import "@binance-oracle/binance-oracle-starter/contracts/interfaces/FeedRegistryInterface.sol";